hynek/structlog/docs/standard-library.rst

 It behaves exactly like the generic :class:`structlog.BoundLogger` except:

 - it's slightly faster due to less overhead,
-- has an explicit API that mirrors the log methods of standard library's Logger_,
+- has an explicit API that mirrors the log methods of standard library's :class:`logging.Logger`,
 - hence causing less cryptic error messages if you get method names wrong.